supermarsx/whoisdigger/readme.md

 This application is in **alpha stage**, you may easily encounter false positives and negatives.

 Whoisdigger is a bulk whois lookup, cross-platform, desktop application built on Electron.
-Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risk of third-party logging, domain squatting and other domain lookup issues.
+Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risk of third-party logging, domain squatting and other common domain lookup issues.

 ## Features